We’ve all done it.

 - Do you want to feel differently?

-- Do you think that losing weight will result in your having more confidence, more energy, less pain in your knees or your back?
+- Do you think that losing weight will result in having more confidence, more energy, less pain in your knees or your back?

 Be clear.
 Then, rephrase your goal to most accurately express what you really want.